Chorus.ai raises $45 million for AI that analyzes sales calls

 Chorus was cofounded in 2015 by Roy Raanani and Micha Breakstone, who headed up R&D at Ginger Software and then at Intel after it acquired the company.
 Much like competitors Deepgram, Observe.ai, Cogito, and Amenity Analytics, Chorus employs proprietary natural language processing (NLP) algorithms to extract insights from recorded calls.
 But its solutions are laser-focused on the sales domain.
 The platform acts as a sort of autonomous secretary, joining sales phone and video calls and recording and transcribing content in real time.
 NLP systems work in tandem with a language model — and optical character recognition for video calls — to figure out who’s saying what.
 The systems also draw on past recordings to build a bespoke, per-client database of conversations, repetitions, jargon, and key phrases.

-After a call ends, Chorus provides a summary and notes in a web-based dashboard — Conversation Cloud — where it highlights useful information and juicy tidbits, like risk factors and upsell opportunities.
+After a call ends, Chorus provides a summary and notes in a web-based dashboard where it highlights useful information and juicy tidbits, like risk factors and upsell opportunities.
 It integrates with popular meeting platforms like BlueJeans, WebEx, Zoom, and UberConference, as well as engagement platforms, including Outreach, RingCentral, SalesLoft, Five9, and Salesforce’s customer relationship management (CRM) suite.

 Recently, Chorus launched Cold Call Central, a feature that taps AI to provide salespeople insights into cold calls by detecting whether the call was fielded by a gatekeeper or a phone tree or sent to voicemail.
 The company also introduced native Zoom integration and Recommendations, which provides role-based suggestions that help users automatically see important moments from hundreds of meetings.
 On mobile, Chorus rolled out smart playlists that enable managers to curate a collection of the most important call moments to train and onboard reps.
 And on the web, it debuted Coaching Initiatives and Scorecards, functionality that allows supervisors to score skills for training and quickly identify recommended calls with high scores so sales professionals receive actionable feedback.